webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 =========================
 So far we have constructed a meta-model for our electrical-circuit domain.
 It enabled us to create models that resembles circuits.
 Up to this point though there is no actual meaning to the circuits.
-As humans we can infer certain properties from these circuits, but the models themselves don't impose any interpretation.
+As humans we can infer certain properties from these circuits, but the models themselves don't impose any particular interpretation.
 The meta-model infers the structural semantics, but no behavioural semantics.

 There are many potential interpretations and interpreters of our circuit models.
 In this tutorial we will focus on generating